AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/managing-ssl-certifications/add-ssl-certificate.md

 role: Admin, Architect, Developer
 ---

-# Add an SSL certificate or Domain Validation certificate
+# Add an SSL certificate

 Learn how to add a customer managed SSL certificate or an Adobe generated and managed DV (Domain Validation) certificate using Cloud Manager's self-service tools.